 Guide to the Collection

-The papers of the Wendell family of Boston, Mass. and Portsmouth, N.H., primarily consist of the business papers of Jacob Wendell of Boston, and John and George W. Wendell of Portsmouth, but also contain family correspondence and accounts and daybooks of Samuel Pray of Portsmouth.
+This collection consists of papers of the Wendell family of Boston, Mass. and Portsmouth, N.H., primarily the business papers of Jacob Wendell of Boston and John and George W. Wendell of Portsmouth, but also family correspondence and accounts and daybooks of Samuel Pray of Portsmouth.

 The box list below is divided into two sections: papers on microfilm (P-347) and those not on microfilm.
 Users should request materials on film by reel number; consult this guide, the index and reel list in the guide to the Quincy, Wendell, Holmes, Upham microfilm, and the MHS manuscript catalog for more specific information.
 Original documents can be retrieved by the box numbers as listed below.